cca/millennium_patron_import/readme.md

 # Bulk Import Patron Data into Millennium ILS

-Outline of adding new patrons before the semester:
+CCA's outline of adding new patrons before the semester:

 - Run Informer report to get new student list in CSV format
 - Use "csv2patron-marc.py" to convert the CSV into a MARC-like format